 Other – Specify:

 If transferring data/specimens with identifiers to or from Penn State, which of the following identifiers will be included with the data/specimens?
 Check all that apply:

-None of the following identifiers will be included in the data transferred.
+*None of the following identifiers will be included in the data transferred.